jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 The only question is what's fair?
 Should it be, *the worst they can treat you and you don't leave?*
 Or should it more properly be, *the best they can treat you and they don't fold?*

-A major battleground in this fight is propaganda.
-The company will do things; say things; put out loaded statements posing as unbiased facts.
-They're going to try to convince you -- *of whatever they need you to believe* -- so that you sit down and take what you've always gotten, rather than joining hands with fellow workers and demanding more, in a way that cannot be dismissed or ignored.

 As long as we're isolated -- bargaining only on behalf of ourselves -- the company has all the leverage.
 They can issue "take-it-or-leave-it" ultimatums, counting on "leave-it" to be infeasible or uncomfortable or worse.
 Only through collective bargaining and the threat of coordinated big-A Action can we get any leverage.
 Only through a contract -- a *union* contract -- will we be able to retain any of the gains we make thereby.

-# The Company has Many Tactics.

-## Corporate Talking Points

-The first line of attack against workers self-organizing is to teach the management some scripted talking-points.
-These usually go like:

 ### **Half-Truth:** But the company treats you well!

-> **Cole’s Notes:** Have they asked the employees how they feel about that?
-> That’s a very one-sided statement without a lot of info to back it up.
-> Claims asserted without evidence can be dismissed without evidence.
+But do they really treat you how you want to be treated?
+Or do they *alter the deal* whenever the CEO gets salty about Friday night phone calls?
+Do they keep us in the dark about planned changes so that we find out from news media leaks instead?
+If you're lucky enough to have a clean and safe work site, then what's happening with your work/life balance?

+The simps and sycophants will point out how much better life is for today's white-collar worker than the black-lung factories of Industrial-Revolution era coal mining.
+*But this is the wrong standard.*

+We *can* do better now, and we *should* do better now.
+To do that, we will need to understand:

+* What is right and wrong with working conditions and worker treatment generally?
+* What are the underlying causes of these conditions, and how can we affect them?
+* What is the true situation of the company, so that we can suss out what is achievable?
+* What steps will bring us towards our goals *as a society of workers* rather than as individuals in zero-sum competition with each other?

 The same group of employees behind the now-famous petition (Thanks for the shout-out, Jamie Dimon!) collected data from a survey that went around in January.
-It shows that 95% of us are unhappy with how the company treats us: Keeping us in the dark about planned changes; "altering the deal" whenever the CEO wills it; and pitting employees against each other for a shrinking piece of that growing pie called profit.
+It shows that 95% of us are unhappy with how the company treats us.

-To be fair, it's not Victorian Times, and it's not the Industrial Revolution.
-But the reason for improvement beyond those horrid conditions is regulation, and the regulation only exists because labor organized itself to get things written into law.
-By default, a company will do little more than it must under the law -- and sometimes less, if it can get away with it -- in respect of working conditions.

-*For example: We're told we'll get 30 days notice, **consistent with the law,** for RTO in places that aren't ready.*
+A decent respect for human dignity compels us to insist *collectively* on improvements.

-The only way to get anything more than the minimum is to organize and unionize.
+The only way to *actually influence* the status quo is to organize, unionize, and *fight for what's right!*

 ### **Distraction:** Look at this Shiny New Headquarters!